Huis Ten Bosch (theme park): History

 The site of the park was originally a Dutch trading post, which was built in 1609.
-Afterward, it was an industrial landfill, but during World War II, the site of the theme park was converted into the Harioko Navy College to relieve congestion at Etajima Naval College.
-After the war, the college was torn down.
+Afterward, it was an industrial landfill; however, during World War II, the site of the theme park was converted into the Harioko Navy College to relieve congestion at Etajima Naval College.
+After the War, the college was torn down.

 In 1979, Yoshikuni Kamichika visited the Netherlands, and became inspired to build an amusement park inspired by the country.
 In 1983, he had completed the "Nagasaki Holland Village", a Dutch-themed town and theme park 10 ha in size, which is 40 minutes away from the current Huis Ten Bosch harbor by boat.
 It was financially successful, so he decided to extend the idea to Huis Ten Bosch, which would be geared more toward adults.

 Kamichika started work on Huis Ten Bosch in October 1988.
 Designed by a group of architects known as "the Committee of the Fifteen", which was chaired by architect Takekuni Ikeda, the park opened on 25 March 1992 and cost to build, receiving financial support from banks and transport companies.
 The project included the planting of 400,000 trees and the digging of 6 km of canals.
 It also saw the addition of 250 villas, modeled after the town of Wassenaar, and bricks from the Netherlands were imported for its construction.
 It is named after Huis ten Bosch (translates to "House at the Woods/Forest") in The Hague, one of the three official residences of the Dutch royal family.